acoomans/ACCodeSnippetRepositoryPlugin/README.md

 Every change in a snippet is commited and pushed independently.

-Synchronizing (pulling) with the remote repository is done every 10 minutes (if the option is enabled) or when the `Update snippets` item was chosen in the menu.
+Snippets are synchronized (pulled) with the remote repository is done every 10 minutes (if the option is enabled) or when the `Update snippets` item was chosen in the menu.

-In case of conflict, the remote repository is always right (or should be).
+In case of conflict during the merge, the remote repository has priority.

 ## Bugs and limitations